-This chocolate hazelnut cookie recipe was a request and is inspired by the amazing Little Bird Unbakery in Kingsland.
+These chocolate hazelnut cookies were a request from my sister and are inspired by the amazing Little Bird Unbakery.
 All their food is raw and organic, and their cakes are made without dairy, gluten, sugar or soy, so they are THE ultimate guilt free treat.

-My interpretation of this chocolate hazelnut cookie is lightly baked as I don’t own a dehydrator (yet), however, it contains no dairy, gluten or refined sugar and it is full of whole food goodness in the form of hazelnuts, oats, coconut and apple.
+My interpretation of this chocolate hazelnut cookie is lightly baked because I don’t own a dehydrator (yet!), however, they contain no dairy, gluten or refined sugar, and are full of whole food goodness in the form of hazelnuts, oats, coconut and apple.
 The recipe below makes approximately 12 large, soft, moist cookies.
+Enjoy!

 Chocolate Hazelnut Cookies